began

 For

-He is intimately allied with the ultra-right Bradley Foundation
+organizations.
+He is intimately allied with the ultra-right Bradley

-of Milwaukee, which used its political and economic clout in
+Foundation of Milwaukee, which used its political and economic

-that city to launch the nation’s first publicly funded voucher
+clout in that city to launch the nation’s first publicly funded

-program in 1990.
-Bradley is also a major funding source for the
+voucher program in 1990.
+Bradley is also a major funding source

-the money,” as then-Attorney General John Mitchell advised the
+important to “follow the money,” as then-Attorney General John

 When

-in private vouchers to urban students – he claimed his goals
+$160 million in private vouchers to urban students – he claimed

-serve the burgeoning choice market.”
-For Walton – as for Wal-Mart – it’s
+the burgeoning choice market.”
+For Walton – as for Wal-Mart –

-about market domination.
-Can “Wal-Mart academies” be far behind?
+it’s about market domination.
+Can “Wal-Mart academies” be far

-by the stream of disclosures about Wal-Mart’s abuses of workers
+been alarmed by the stream of disclosures about Wal-Mart’s abuses

 about Walton’s vision for the future of education.